rocket-pool/RPIPs/RPIPs/RPIP-49.md

 ## Further Links
 * This proposal was presented at Rocket Pool's "Denver Lift Off" event by Valdorff and Samus - [Presentation](https://docs.google.com/presentation/d/12WRXuZktEtViwBWxFwm8OHpwpgoOpAF01859o0jGkiw), [Powerpoint Backup](../assets/rpip-49/On%20The%20Horizon%20(backup%20version).pptx), [Recorded Presentation](https://www.youtube.com/watch?v=nyqrilFtlrc&list=PLKzACASsJiuXc0v6kZambks4cPaSVbekf&index=4)
+* Samus is maintaining a google sheet containing notes, feedback and TODOs which can be found [here](https://docs.google.com/spreadsheets/d/1qmGBCPAX-IqcFFjUzBib2Z_NKo_Yh5U00zKnGpyNak4).

 ## Acknowledgements
 The overall tokenomics package is based on the [early-March proposal from Valdorff](../assets/rpip-49/readme.md).
 The initial drafts have seen a significant improvement as a result of discussions with many people (thanks to 🏆samus🏆, 🏆sckuzzle, 🏆epineph, knoshua, uisce, langers, NonFungibleYokem, MountainB, luominx, ArtDemocrat and many others).
 This proposal was presented at Rocket Pool's "Denver Lift Off" event by Valdorff and Samus (see [the presentation](https://docs.google.com/presentation/d/12WRXuZktEtViwBWxFwm8OHpwpgoOpAF01859o0jGkiw) or its [powerpoint backup](../assets/rpip-49/On%20The%20Horizon%20(backup%20version).pptx)).